What is market validation? It’s a question I hear a lot, especially when mentoring young entrepreneurs.

 8. Find the Value Proposition

 I encourage entrepreneurs to focus less on features and more on explaining the value proposition for their product.
 What does that mean?
 A value proposition is the expected gains that a customer would receive from using your product.
+Value can be quantitative, such as time saved or additional revenue earned.
+Measuring this is usually straightforward.

 For example, it could be time saved, making more revenue, or maybe some social benefit (like looking good).
 Whatever it is, these value propositions are directly tied to the problems that you have previously discovered.

-9. Liking Your Idea is not the Same as Buying Your Product
+9. Liking Your Idea is Not the Same as Buying Your Product

 Unfortunately, validating a product idea with prospective customers is subjective.
 There is no black and white answer.
 In fact, because people are generally nice and want to please you (especially the friendly university students at Startup Weekend), you need to be careful about accepting their answers at face value.